 The only minor gripe is with the drum department.
 Barot and Jeff Sipe’s kits and playing styles are similar, and both players sometimes lack the R’n’B-flavoured groove instincts that Mahavishnu masters (Billy Cobham, Narada Michael Walden) had in spades.

-And, in terms of improvisation, if no one else quite comes up to McLaughlin’s level here, that’s no disgrace.
+And, in terms of instrumental momentum, if no one else quite comes up to McLaughlin’s level here, that’s no disgrace.
 Who really has throughout his career, with the obvious exceptions of Miles, Keith Jarrett, Herbie Hancock, Wayne Shorter, Michael Brecker and Jan Hammer?

 McLaughlin’s message is still that an open mind and peaceful heart are the keys to both musical and human progression – that hasn’t changed much over the years.
 And also that good music needs an element of madness.
-Anyone who has found solace and inspiration in his work over the years, as I have, will find this a moving and important album.
+Anyone who has found solace and inspiration in his work over the years, as your correspondent has, will find this a moving and important album.